wp-plugins/wcp-contact-form/readme.txt

 More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/) and [FAQ](https://wordpress.org/plugins/wcp-contact-form/faq/).

 Other options for configuring the form are described in [FAQ](https://wordpress.org/plugins/wcp-contact-form/faq/).

+If you want to help with plugin improvement, please leave your feedback or suggestions for future updates.

 == Installation ==